pborenstein/pborenstein.com/src/posts/how-rebase-works.md

 that these commits are
 stashed^[I don't know that rebase actually uses the same mechanism as the stash command, but it seems plausible.] in a temporary area.
+The two commits that get stashed are `C3` and `C4`.

 !!!
-Excursus: dots
+Excursus: dot dot
 OK, seriously?
 How does `master..topic` mean
 _all the commits in `topic` that are not in `master`_?